behzad89/behzad89.github.io/index.md

 ---

 ## a bit about me:
-I am a Researcher PhD Student in **Environmental Exposure Science** at EEH [Environmental Exposures and Health](https://www.swisstph.ch/en/about/eph/environmental-exposures-and-health/) Unit of Swiss TPH Institute (Basel University).
-My PhD project **Spatio-temporal modeling of exposure to airborne pollen** is funded by the [European Research Council](https://cordis.europa.eu/project/id/853568).
-It aims to model the day-to-day and geographic variations of pollen in different climatic regions of Switzerland.
-I will use these models to estimate people’s exposure to airborne pollen for subsequent epidemiological research into a diversity of health effects.
-During the modeling process, I am working work with measured pollen concentrations, weather data, geographic datasets and satellite observations to improve pollen exposure mapping.
+I am spatial professional with extensive experience in data science and data engineering.
+Currently, I am doing PhD at Swiss TPH institute.
+My research interests include Geographic Information Science (GIS), remote sensing (RS), and environmental modeling.
+More specifically, I am interested in applying geospatial big data, GeoAI (machine learning and Deep learning) , and cloud computing (e.g., AWS, Azure etc.) to study Health & Environmental effects of air pollution & climage changes.

+I always like to keep connection with industory, therefore in the past three years I am working as Geo-data Eng. in CollectiveCrunch oy.
+I process the wide range of sources including weather information for many years back; soil classifications; optical and other images taken from satellites, LIDAR information and much, much more.
+The data is crunched into AI models to provide with accurate predictions of forest inventories, forest damages and carbon storage.
 {: style="text-align: justify"}

-I also have experience as a Geographic Information System (GIS) Analyst, with skills in developing scripts, models, and applications for processing, analyzing, and visualizing geospatial data and remotely sensed imagery.
-I am interested in finding intelligent solutions to geoprocessing and spatial analysis problems, and able to resolve problems with complex workflows and processing large datasets.
-{: style="text-align: justify"}

 Open-source technologies are my preference, and mainly work with the Python and R programming languages; GIS and data analysis libraries such as GDAL/OGR, numpy, PyProj, sp, shapely, geopandas, pandas, matplotlib etc; and software such as QGIS and GRASS GIS, although I also have experience working with commercial software such as ESRI ArcGIS and its arcpy modules.
 {: style="text-align: justify"}

 In addition to GIS, I also have skills in data science.
-I can carry out data acquisition, processing and analysis; standalone Python and R scripts; database management and SQL queries.
-I always approach my job with great interest and I’m committed to delivering high-quality results on time and motivated to excel beyond expectations.
+I can carry out data acquisition, processing and analysisusing standalone Python and R scripts.
+Implemented different machine learning algorithms (LogisticRegression, SVM, RandomForest,GradientBoosting) to predict enviromnetal features.
+Expert in conducting an Exploratory Data Analysis, producing summary table.
 {: style="text-align: justify"}